 - Go for a romantic stroll along the False Creek Seawall and then have dinner at a fancy restaurant in Yaletown.

-- It’s winter outside – go ice skating at Robson Square.
+- It’s winter outside – so go ice skating at Robson Square or at North Vancouver’s Shipyards.
+Both venues are free!

 - Check out one of Vancouver’s Best Night Clubs for a night of dancing.